rticommunity/openssl-cng-engine/docs/rst/building/projects.rst

 ``lib-evp-bcrypt``
 ******************

-This static library implements the engine's EVP methods as outlined in section :ref:`algorithms_rst`.
+This static library is the actual engine that implements the EVP methods as outlined in section :ref:`algorithms_rst`.
 It is responsible for conversions back and forth between OpenSSL structures and their equivalent BCrypt counterparts.
 It knows how to forward the different ``evp`` calls to the right functions of the ``bcrypt`` API.
 It has the ``lib-common`` library as a dependency.

+This is your library of choice when using the BCrypt EVP engine in the statically linked mode.
+See the ``gtest-engine-bcrypt`` project for an example on how to link and use it.

 ``engine-bcrypt``
 *****************

-This dynamic library is the actual artefact that can get loaded by the OpenSSL suite as an engine, to replace its built-in algorithms.
+This dynamic library is the actual artefact that can get dynamically loaded, at runtime, by the OpenSSL suite as an engine, to replace its built-in algorithms.
 It is a small element that initializes the engine and relies on the ``lib-evp-bcrypt`` library beyond that.

 ``gtest-engine-bcrypt``
 ***********************